Hypertrophy and how you can optimize it

 Sarcoplasmic – Represents an increase in glycogen and water storage, among other things.

-There is also a phenomenon called Hyperplasia, which is an increase in the number of cells, which will not be our focus in this article.
+There is also a phenomenon called Hyperplasia, which consists of increasing the number of cells, which will not be our focus in this article.

 - Muscle damage